quira-org/README-Template/README.md

 **Set Up Your Environment**

     1. `Fork` our repository to your GitHub account.
-This creates a copy where you can make changes without affecting the original project.
     2. `Clone` your fork to your local machine.
-        * Use the command `git clone <your-fork-url>`.
+        Use the command `git clone <your-fork-url>`.
     3. Create a new branch for your work.
-        * Use a descriptive name, like `fix-login-bug` or `add-user-profile-page`.
+        Use a descriptive name, like `fix-login-bug` or `add-user-profile-page`.

 **Commit Your Changes**

     - Commit your changes with a _clear commit message_.
-        * e.g: `git commit -m "Fix login bug by updating auth logic"`.
+      e.g `git commit -m "Fix login bug by updating auth logic"`.

 **Submit a Pull Request**

     - Push your branch and changes to your fork on GitHub.
     - Create a pull request, compare branches and submit.
     - Provide a detailed description of what changes you've made and why.
       Link the pull request to the issue it resolves. 🔗

 **Review and Merge**